- Setting up a DSPy environment with the Qwen 1.7B model

 Implement Search Functionality

 Before building our agent, we need to implement the search functionality that will retrieve relevant documents based on a query.
 In a real-world application, this might connect to a vector database or search engine.
+For this example, we’ll create a simple search function that simulates document retrieval from our corpus of GPT research papers.
+The function will:- Take a query string and number of results (k) as input

 - Tokenize and embed the query